Source code for sparkle.structures.performance_dataframe

 # decreases without this solver.

-marginal_contribution = missing_solver_best / best_performance
+marginal_contribution = missing_solver_config_best / best_performance

-if missing_solver_best == best_performance:
+if missing_solver_config_best == best_performance:

 # No change, no contribution